claudioguion/thoughtful_demo/README.md

  - length:float
  - mass: float

-The output of the function will be a string, classifying the package into one of this categories:
+The output of the function will be a string, classifying the package into one of these categories:
  - STANDARD
  - SPECIAL
  - REJECTED